 Cons: Interior materials not as luxurious as the best in the premium midsize SUV class; some testers dislike unconventional operation of gearshift lever; tilt-and-slide second-row seat is offered only on passenger side of vehicle; optioned-up top-line models are pricey

-CG Says: The 2019 Buick Enclave is relatively unchanged following last year’s redesign.
-The base 1SV model has been renamed Preferred and an automatic heated steering wheel is now standard on Premium and Avenir.
-Buick’s seven-passenger midsize SUV is available in Preferred, Essence, Premium, and top-line Avenir trim levels.
-All have a 302-horsepower 3.6-liter V6 that is paired with a 9-speed automatic transmission.
+CG Says: The 2021 Buick Enclave is little changed.
+The Buick Enclave was redesigned for 2018.
+All models have a 310-horsepower 3.6-liter V6 that is paired with a 9-speed automatic transmission.
 The base model is front-wheel drive only; the others offer a choice of front-wheel drive or all-wheel drive.
 Maximum towing capacity is 5000 pounds.